kiriyaga-txfusion/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-solc.md

       compilerPath: "zksolc",  // optional.
 Ignored for compilerSource "docker".
 Can be used if compiler is located in a specific folder libraries:{}, // optional.
 References to non-inlinable libraries
       missingLibrariesPath: "./.zksolc-libraries-cache/missingLibraryDependencies.json" // optional.
 This path serves as a cache that stores all the libraries that are missing or have dependencies on other libraries.
 A `hardhat-zksync-deploy` plugin uses this cache later to compile and deploy the libraries, especially when the `deploy-zksync:libraries` task is executed
+      fallbackOz: false, // optional.
+Try to recompile with -Oz if the bytecode is too large
       isSystem: false, // optional.
 Enables Yul instructions available only for zkSync system contracts and libraries
       forceEvmla: false, // optional.
 Falls back to EVM legacy assembly if there is a bug with Yul
       optimizer: {